-BME Undergraduate Program Educational Objectives and Student Outcomes
+Program Educational Objectives and Student Outcomes

 Accreditation

-The Bachelor of Science program in Biomedical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and Program Criteria for Bioengineering and Biomedical and Similarly Named Engineering Programs.
-For questions regarding accreditation and curriculum, please contact:
+The Bachelor of Science in Biomedical Engineering (BSBME) degree program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and the Program Criteria for Bioengineering and Biomedical and Similarly Named Engineering Programs.

 Sara Arena

-540-232-8441 | sarena@vt.edu
+sarena@vt.edu

 Program Educational Objectives

 Biomedical Engineering is a multidisciplinary field, using engineering principles and design concepts to advance healthcare treatment and find innovative solutions.
 We strive to prepare our graduates to succeed in advanced graduate or professional study, industry, and government.
-Within 3-5 years after graduation, we expect our graduates to productively contribute to improving the human condition.
+Within a few years after graduation, we expect our graduates to productively contribute to improving the human condition.

 In these activities, our alumni will: